 Adjacent lands to the boundary of Category 1 areas, in this case the riparian corridor of the Carp River, are identified as Category 2 areas by Robinson (2004).
 Category 2 areas often provide important secondary benefits in terms of wildlife habitat, linkages to the Category 1 areas, and act as seed sources or nuclei from which re-vegetation efforts can build upon (Robinson, 2004).
 However, the lands within the adjacent Category 2 lands are former storage areas and do not provide any functions or features to add to the overall natural heritage system or protection of the Carp River corridor.
-In the south-central portion of the site where the setback to the surface parking will extend further from the normal high water mark, additional native plantings can provide another net environmental gain.
+In the south-central portion of the site where the setback to the surface parking will extend further from the normal high water mark, additional native plantings, as shown on the Landscape Concept, will provide another net environmental gain.
 This is consistent with the Subwatershed Study's objectives of creation of new ecological features such as vegetative buffers and enhancing urban wildlife through vegetation plantings along riparian corridors.
 Robinson (2004) noted that if land use changes are proposed, some level of development may be permitted to alter the size and physical form of a Category 2 area provided that an EIS demonstrates the ecological functions are protected and maintained.
-As indicated there are no existing ecological functions within the Category 2 area.
+As indicated, there are no existing ecological functions within the Category 2 area.

 As required in the management objectives of Robinson (2004) the proposed setback will protect the Carp River corridor including spawning areas within the aquatic habitat, conveyance of flows, provide space to allow natural morphological processes to continue unrestricted and maintain the natural flood plain characteristics.
 The extent of woody vegetation in the riparian corridor will be enhanced to provide more wildlife habitat and sediment control and assist in maintaining water quality.

 The setback from the Carp River will protect the remaining on-site trees.
 In terms of planting sensitivities, tree and shrub species that have a high water demand are not recommended for the site due to the clay soils.
 These species include willows, poplars, and elm.
-The Landscape Plan for the site will include native species of local stock where possible including a mix of coniferous and deciduous species such as sugar maple, red maple, basswood, red oak, tamarack, and white spruce trees, along with nannyberry, other native Viburnums, elderberry and dogwood shrubs.
+Plantings on the site will include native species of local stock where possible including a mix of coniferous and deciduous species such as sugar maple, red maple, basswood, red oak, tamarack, and white pine trees, along with nannyberry, other native Viburnums, sumac, elderberry and dogwood shrubs.
 Where possible the woody vegetation should be planted in clusters to improve the wildlife benefit.
-Native plantings will occur in current open areas along the Carp River corridor.
+For example, the Landscape Concept shows native maple, pine, oak, and tamarack as potential tree species to be planted along with sumac and nannyberry shrubs.
+Plantings will occur in current open areas along the Carp River corridor.